graffen/graffen.github.io/index.md

 # Contact

 The following are the best ways to contact me securely and/or anonymously.
-My public key fingerprints are listed next to each so you can verify you have the correct information.
-Since I cannot guarantee that the OTR fingerprints listed below are always 100% up-to-date, please also verify them in another way.
+Since I cannot guarantee that the the fingerprints listed below are always 100% up-to-date, please also verify them through a different channel.

 * Email: [jesper@graffen.dk][email]
 [GnuPG][graffen.asc] Fingerprint:  `03CD 582F 13C0 682C 8F52 9C05 8417 0D85 CAEB D4B2`